SciML/PreallocationTools.jl/docs/src/index.md

 GeneralLazyBufferCache(f = identity)
 ```

-A `GeneralLazyBufferCache` is a `Dict`-like type for the caches which automatically defines
+A `GeneralLazyBufferCache` is a `Dict`-like type for the caches, which automatically defines
 new caches on demand when they are required.
 The function `f` generates the cache matching
 for the type of `u`, and subsequent indexing reuses that cache if that type of `u` has
-already ben seen.
+already been seen.

 Note that `LazyBufferCache` does cause a dynamic dispatch and its return is not type-inferred.
 This means it's the slowest of the preallocation methods, but it's the most general.

 ### Example

-In all of the previous cases our cache was an array.
-However, in this case we want to preallocate
+In all the previous cases, our cache was an array.
+However, in this case, we want to preallocate
 a DifferentialEquations `ODEIntegrator` object.
 This object is the one created via
 `DifferentialEquations.init(ODEProblem(ode_fnc, y₀, (0.0, T), p), Tsit5(); saveat = t)`, and we
 want to optimize `p` in a way that changes its type to ForwardDiff.
-Thus what we can do is make a
+Thus, what we can do is make a
 GeneralLazyBufferCache which holds these integrator objects, defined by `p`, and indexing it with
 `p` in order to retrieve the cache.
 The first time it's called it will build the integrator, and
 in subsequent calls it will reuse the cache.